tsnz/IsaacImitationLearning/readme.md

     - [SimPub](https://github.com/tsnz/SimPublisher)
     - [IRXR](https://github.com/tsnz/IRXR-Unity)

 diffusion_policy is only needed when using the imitation learning part.
 SimPub is only needed when using the MQ3.
-IRXR is a seperate Unity application which needs to be installed on the MQ3.
+IRXR is a separate Unity application which needs to be installed on the MQ3 and communicates with the simulation using SimPub.

 ## Installation